-The child announces the word and other children try to define it nonsensically and convince others that it is the right definition.
+The child announces the word, and other children try to define it nonsensically and convince others that it is the right definition.
 The one who fools the most people wins the game.
 This game develops vocabulary, public speaking, and social skills in children.

 Grades: Grades K-2

-Language Skills: Spellings, Phonemic Awareness
+Language Skills: Spelling, Phonemic Awareness